 - When a wine’s label shows the word ‘Novello‘, the wine is guaranteed to have been bottled within the end of the year of when (at least 30% of) its grapes have been harvested.
 The label must show the year of the vintage.

 Finally, here is a list of some of the most renowned Italian wines.
 Many of them are named after the grapes that they are made of (highlighted in bold).
-Some other wines have instead their own unique names, usually to reflect their areas of origin.
+Some other wines, instead, have their own unique names, usually to reflect their areas of origin.